-- Modern HIV tests are able to detect most of infections in one month after exposure.
+Modern HIV tests can detect most infections within a month of exposure.

-- They can detect almost all infections within two months.
+They can detect almost all infections in two months.

-Is the immune window of 30 to 60 days reliable?
-Yes, but you need to be aware of a number of details and, please keep in mind that the SUS test and doctors are reliable, the brands may vary, but the methods, the reagents, the non-reagents and, unfortunately, the undetermined results for HIV tests are, in summary, all the same, with identical methodologies. try to keep in mind that they are always the same antibodies, specific to the same virus, that we look for in these tests.
+Is 30 to 60 day immune window reliable?
+Yes, but you need to be aware of a number of details and please keep in mind that SUS testing and doctors are reliable, brands may vary, but methods, reagents, non-reactives and, unfortunately, undetermined results for HIV tests are, in short, all the same, with identical methodologies.
+Try to keep in mind that it is always the same antibodies, specific to the same virus, that we are looking for in these tests.

-Therefore, you do not need to go from one CTA to another, for new and repeated tests.
-An unnecessary drama and, let's face it, the country is very, very badly directed when it comes to health and, unfortunately, resources are scarce and scarce.
-Porconaro doesn't care (anger).
+So you don't need to go from one CTA to another for new and repeated tests.
+An unnecessary drama and, let's face it, the country is very, very poorly run when it comes to health and, unfortunately6e, resources are scarce and dwindling.
+Porconaro doesn't care (wrath).

 How long are the immunological window periods of different HIV tests?